Soil & Water Conservation District

 The U.S. Department of Agriculture (USDA) is reminding customers to check on Service Center status before planning an in-person visit.
 USDA continues to evaluate the status of coronavirus transmission in the local communities and may limit or restrict access to specific offices to protect the health of employees and its customers.
 The current operational status of every Service Center status at https://www.farmers.gov/coronavirus/service-center-status

-We are partnering with NRCS to host the next Local Working Group meeting in conjunction with our November Board meeting on November 10th, 1:00PM, also at 200 NW 5th Street.
+We are partnering with NRCS to host the next Local Working Group meeting in conjunction with our November Board meeting on November 10th at 1:00PM, in the UF/IFAS Extension Office Conference Room located at 458 US Highway 98 North.
 Please contact us for more information.

 Pictured are OSWCD Board members.
 From left to right, Douglas Burnham, Glynn Rutledge, Donald Sellers, Mariano Corona, and Nicki Smith.